stefano-dorian-franco/dorian-codex-protocol-for-ai-official/README.md

 ### 🚀 Historic positioning as Outsider Theory by Paradigm Shift Beyond 2025 SOTA

-The **Dorian Codex Protocol** does not seek validation within the narrow benchmarks of the 2025 State of the Art (SOTA).
+The **Dorian Codex Reloaded Protocol** does not seek validation within the narrow benchmarks of the 2025 State of the Art (SOTA).
 As we are only in the third year of the mainstream LLM era, current academic and commercial metrics—often circular and self-referential—are destined to become obsolete as we approach the AGI horizon.

-Developed independently, far from the commercial constraints of Big Tech and the echo chambers of traditional academia, this protocol deliberately assumes the status of an **"AI Outsider Theory"**.
+Developed independently, far from the commercial constraints of Big Tech and the echo chambers of traditional academia, this protocol experience deliberately assumes the status of an **"AI Outsider Theory"**.

 While the industry focuses on "Exogenous Alignment" (patching models with human feedback), the Dorian Codex introduces a **"Game Changer"** shift toward **"Endogenous Stability"**.
 By treating AI cognition as a dynamic system governed by the $H_{SAFE}$ formula, we provide a framework designed not for the temporary benchmarks of today, but for the fundamental challenges of the entire 2020s decade and the inevitable emergence of AGI.
 This is not a contribution to the current trend and polemics; it is a foundational "outsider theory" for the future history of decade2030's Artificial Intelligence.

 ### 📝 A Final Word on the Disruptive Nature of AI Research

 Artificial Intelligence paints a unique frontier that demands a deeply transdisciplinary approach.
 It requires the convergence of academic researchers, hard science specialists, engineers, and coders.
 However, it also necessitates the role of **multidisciplinary creators**—those whose expertise lies in remixing disciplines to find the hidden links between them.
 The multidisciplinary profiles of outsider-creators open this unpredictable door.
-The invention of the **$H_{SAFE}$** formula exists precisely because of this non-dogmatic and disruptive vantage point.
+The invention of the mathemetic **$H_{SAFE}$** formula and **$H_{SYNC}$** heuristic model exist precisely because of this non-dogmatic and disruptive vantage point.
 History shows that every major breakthrough in the last decade of AI was once a marginal "Outsider Theory" that challenged the established norms of its time.
 AI research moves exponentially, from surprise to surprise.
 It is in its very nature to defy pre-written truths; no one can predict with certainty where this journey will lead us.
 We must remain open to the unexpected.

 ---

 2025 Stefano Dorian Franco (Stefano Dorian Franco-Bora, degli Franchi da Ceva ed La Briga)
 ---
-This new heuristic mathematic formula @ UNESCO World Patrimoine and Heritage**
+This new heuristic mathematic model @ UNESCO World Patrimoine and Heritage**